smallk/smallk.github.io/documentation_installation.md

 <h2 id="mac_elemental"> Install Elemental </h2>
 Download the specified (check the README.html file) distribution of Elemental, unzip and untar the distribution, and cd to the untarred directory.

+Two versions of Elemental need to be built.
+One is a hybrid release build with OpenMP parallelization, and one is the pure release build without OpenMP parallelization.
+A separate build folder will be created for each build.
+The build that uses internal OpenMP parallelization is called a ‘HybridRelease’ build; the build that doesn’t is called a ‘PureRelease’ build.
+The debug build is called a ‘PureDebug’ build.
+The HybridRelease build is best for large problems, where the problem size is large enough to overcome the OpenMP parallel overhead.
+The following is for the 0.83 version of elemental.
+Set the version to that specified in the README.html file.
+Note that the files will be installed in **/usr/local/elemental/[version]/[build type]**.

 ###Here is our suggested installation scheme for Elemental:###

 Choose a folder for the root of the Elemental installation.
 For our systems, this is